watson-talent-services/developer-documents/tutorials/talent-match-app.md

 # IBM Watson Talent Services talent-match-app
 This is a node server that demonstrates using the IBM Watson Talent Match API.

+The source code for this tutorial is available here, [IBM Watson Talent Match App Sample](https://github.com/watson-talent-services/talent-match-app).

 This application provides a straight forward user experience, and uses IBM's Carbon Design system for the style and design of the experience.